-This text was shared anonymously in response to the Trans-Generational Manifesto.
+This text was shared anonymously in response to Against New Games.
 With the author's blessings, we are hosting it here.

 GAMES WERE NEVER PRODUCTS

 If you think you've ever purchased or owned a game, you've been lied to.
 Games are software, information.
 The troublesome thing about information is that it's not a tangible, irreproducible good.
 It can't be traded.
 The only thing that can be exchanged are the ownership rights associated with that information.

 Instead, what you've paid money for is a service.
 You're paying for rent to a license that gives you the right to use the game.
 The license you've rented is the only thing that distinguishes you from someone who pirated the same software.
 Without the license, you are liable to be sued under "copyright infringement" by the company that maintains ownership of the copyright.
 This is written out clearly, if in fine print, in every End User License Agreement and, yes, the rent can be revoked at will without warning or consequence.